Ever found yourself dreaming of a quiet spot tucked away under vast skies and sprawling landscapes?

 To use this map, expand it using the square symbol on the top right-hand side, and you will find the key on the left-hand side.
 Prince Albert’s things to do are marked with purple icons, and the surrounds are marked in yellow.

-Cape Town is about 4.5 hours to the southwest of Prince Albert, and the nearest major city is George, about 2.0 hours south along the well-visited Garden Route.
+Cape Town is about 4.5 hours southwest of Prince Albert, and the nearest major city is George, about 2.0 hours south along the well-visited Garden Route.

-As you drive along Prince Albert’s main street, Church Street, your head constantly turns from left to right.
+As you drive along Prince Albert’s main street, Church Street, you immediately sense its inviting ambience.

 The quaint Victorian and Edwardian style architecture, the Karoo cafés inviting you to try their daily specials, and the curios, museums and galleries that line the thoroughfare of the town all tastefully tout their presence.